Glossary

 Phlebotomy The act or practice of opening a vein by incision or puncture to remove blood as a therapeutic treatment.
 Also called venesection.

 Splenomegaly Enlargement of the spleen.
-A common symptom for MPN patients, which takes place once blood production begins taking place in the spleen.
+A common symptom for MPN patients, which occurs once blood production begins taking place in the spleen.
 Patients will sometimes undergo a splenectomy to remove the spleen, and reduction in spleen is an outcome of several MPN drugs.

 Stroke Rapid loss of brain function due to a disturbance of blood flow to the brain such as a blockage or hemorrhage.

-Stromal cells Connective tissue cells of an organ found in the loose connective tissue.
+Stromal cells Cells of an organ that form loose connective tissue.
 These are the cells that make up the support structure of biological tissues and support the parenchymal cells.
 The interaction between stromal cells and tumor cells is known to play a major role in cancer growth and progression.
-In addition, by regulating local cytokine networks, bone marrow stromal cells have been described to be involved in human haematopoiesis and inflammatory processes.
+In addition, by regulating local cytokine networks, bone marrow stromal cells have been described to be involved in human hematopoiesis and inflammatory processes.

 Recombinant Material produced by genetic engineering.